 They are typically caused by direct falls to the knee or sharp blows to the knee.
 Also, They are very serious injuries and can make walking and everyday activities extremely difficult.
 However, Car accidents are another common cause of knee fractures.

 However, Treatments for a Knee Fracture depend upon the severity of the fracture.
 Commonly prescribed treatments are medication or physical therapy.

 A Knee fracture also known as a patellar fracture is a serious injury, which can impact your ability to bend or straighten your knee.
 Some patella fractures are simple, but this small bone is also capable of breaking into many pieces.

 However, Fractures of the knee can include the following:

 The distal femur is part of the femur bone that flares out like the mouth of the funnel.
 A distal femur (top part of knee joint) fracture is a break in the thigh bone that occurs just above your knee joint.

-A femoral shaft fracture is a break that occurs anywhere along the femoral shaft, a long, straight part of the femur.
+A femoral shaft fracture, including knee flexion, is a break that occurs anywhere along the femoral shaft, a long, straight part of the femur.

 A proximal tibial fracture is a break in the upper part of the shin bone or tibia.
 Proximal tibial fractures may or may not involve the knee joint.
 Fractures that enter the knee joint may cause joint imperfections, irregular joint surfaces, and improper alignment in the legs.
 This can lead to joint instability, arthritis, and loss of motion.

 However, these fractures are caused by stress or trauma or in a bone already compromised by diseases, such as cancer or infection.
 Proximal tibia fractures can result in injury to the surrounding soft tissues including skin, muscle, nerves, blood vessels, and ligaments.

 A tibial shaft fracture is a break that occurs along the length of the tibia or shin bone (larger bone of the lower leg) between the knee and ankle joints.
 These fractures can occur while playing sports such as soccer and skiing.